-Vegetation treatments include mechanical, broadcast and pile burning treatments that could disturb the ground, potentially resulting in damage to unknown archaeological resources.
+Vegetation treatments include mechanical and broadcast burning treatments that could disturb the ground, potentially resulting in damage to unknown archaeological resources.
 SPR-8 requires that all crew members and contractors are trained on the protection of sensitive archaeological, historical, or tribal cultural resources.